eostitan/resource-usage-oracle/README.md

 ### TODO
 - Ensure this submits ok to real contract when available
 - Organise submission schedule so that previous days data is sent 1 hour after it ends, and spread out to ensure a low tx rate
-- Add an easy way to export collected data to a csv file
-- Add a schedule for pruning old data from redis
 - Add checks to ensure all data made it into immutable blocks?
 - Stress testing by using contract on EOS mainnet?